 Submit the full Praxis Award application by September 1, 2019.

 Each full entry should contain the following three components (the first two must follow the template linked below):

 1. A cover page (maximum 2 pages) with the following information:

 2. A descriptive essay (maximum five to ten single-spaced, numbered pages, 12-point font, 1" margins) that:

 Note: References should be kept to a minimum, and do not count toward the 10-page total.

 3. Supporting documents: entries will be strengthened by supporting letters and public testimonials from project clients and beneficiaries, as well as any relevant media releases (limit three for each of these).
 Up to three, low-resolution photos may be included at the end of the text, but they must be relevant and necessary to enhance the full application.

 Ideally, the final, combined full application packet should be less than 3-4 Mb in size.
 Thus, any graphics should be minimal and low resolution.

-Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair at (email TBA).
+Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair, Robert Winthrop, at email@example.com.
 Supporting documents should be scanned and included electronically with the submission packet.